GhaliAmir/Education-In-Africa/README.md

 The African continent is made of young developing countries and is full of unexploited resources and unexplored richness.
 This thus provides a ground for development and growth.
 In an absence of financial resources and historical power, education is the best tool for a socio-economical revolution, especially when we consider that this continent has a demographically young population.

-As a further endeavor, we hope to come up with a prediction model of
+As a further endeavor, using machine learning tools, we hope to come up with a new socio-economic index quantifying the effectiveness and importance of a country's efforts in developing education.

 # Research questions